evilbullet/pyrogram/README.rst

     app.run()

 **Pyrogram** is an elegant, easy-to-use Telegram_ client library and framework written from the ground up in Python and C. Built on top of the `MTProto API`_, Pyrogram enables you to easily create custom apps using both User (client app alternative) and Bot (bot API alternative) identities and let them interact with the Telegram Database.

+    `A fully-asynchronous variant is also available » <https://github.com/pyrogram/pyrogram/issues/181>`_

 Features
 --------